How To Grow Lettuce From Scraps

 For peak water efficiency, water your lettuce when the top inch of soil feels dry to the touch.
 Avoid overwatering, which can lead to root rot and other issues.

-Also Read: She Sheds Decor Ideas
+Also Read: Small Outdoor Kitchen Ideas

 Water at the base of the plants to prevent washing away the tiny seeds.
 Make sure the pot has good drainage holes to prevent waterlogged soil.